urbanairship/ruby-library/docs/sms.rst

 Uninstall SMS Channel
 ---------------------

-Uninstalling SMS messaging requires a sender and a msisdn to be set.
+Uninstalling SMS messaging requires a sender and a MSISDN to be set.

 .. code-block:: ruby